potacho/ih_datamadpt0420_project_m2/README.md

 ### **Presentation:**

 - **Time:** 2 minutes sharp.
 - **Content:** explain why your dashboard funtionalities are the best for getting meaningful data insights.
 Support your arguments in the conclusions obtained from the exploratory analysis.
+Conclude your pitch telling us (in one sentence) the most important insight (under your criteria) you've extracted.
 - **You only need your Dashboard (no Jupyter, no PowerPoint, no nothing!!!)**

     :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: :point_up: